 Dupuytren's contracture is a condition which affects the hand and fingers, causing the fingers to bend in towards the palm of the hand.
 Tissue in the hand contracts and becomes shorter, although this does not normally cause pain.
 Many cases do not require treatment, although if the condition is severe, there are options you can take.

 One or more fingers will appear contracted and bent towards the palm of the hand.
-Usually one finger curls in first and over time is followed by others.
+Usually, one finger curls in first and over time are followed by others.
 Dupuytren's contracture is not usually painful although small nodules may develop in the palm of the hand where the skin may also appear thickened.

 Dupuytren's contracture explained